 Care managers work closely with patients, their families, and healthcare providers to develop and implement a plan of care that addresses the patient’s physical, emotional, and social needs.

 They also help patients navigate the healthcare system, connect them with community resources, and advocate for their rights.
-Care managers may work in various settings, including hospitals, clinics, nursing homes, companies, and private practice.
+Care managers may work in various settings, including hospitals, clinics, nursing homes, insurance companies, and private practice.

 Who is a case manager?